Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Stability Issues

-Omega-3 fatty acids are highly susceptible to oxidation, which can lead to rancidity.
-Despite the use of microencapsulation to protect these sensitive oils, maintaining stability over the product’s shelf life remains a challenge.
-The interaction between omega-3 oils and other ingredients, particularly in a non-airtight gummy format, might also accelerate degradation.
+Omega-3 fatty acids are highly susceptible to oxidation, which can damage quality.
+Despite the use of microencapsulation to protect these sensitive oils, maintaining stability over the product's shelf life remains a challenge in some combined supplements.

 Dosage Accuracy and Nutrient Variety